brainstormforce/wp-spectra/README.md

 ### x.x.x ###
 * Fix: Global - Resolved an issue in which the CSS would not load in the front-end in edge cases.
+* Fix: Global - Resolved an issue wherein the border would overlap parts of the background images and gradients.
 * Fix: Container - Fixed an issue where setting a text color for a heading from a child container would affect all other headings on the page.
 * Fix: Image Gallery - Removed the additional bottom spacing in the masonry layout that would appear on certain themes.
 * Fix: Image Gallery - Resolved an issue in which the masonry layout would appear stacked for a brief moment on load.